suhail017/Suhail-cheswx-documentation/README.md

 # Description

-ChesWx (Chesapeake Bay Weather) grid contains hourly data for precipitation and temperature observations for the Chesapeake Bay watershed and the broader Mid-Atlantic regions.  `cwxr` is the R library package written completely with R language for this ChesWx datasets .
-It was developed for the [MARISA](https://www.marisa.psu.edu/about/)  ( Mid-Atlantic Regional Integrated Sciences and Assessments)  project .
+ChesWx (Chesapeake Bay Weather) grid contains hourly data for precipitation and temperature observations for the Chesapeake Bay watershed and the broader Mid-Atlantic regions.  `cwxr` is the R library package written completely with R language for this ChesWx datasets.
+It was developed for the Mid-Atlantic Regional Integrated Sciences and Assessments[MARISA](https://www.marisa.psu.edu/about/) project.
 It  can be downloaded from the following directory:
 <https://github.com/orgs/scrim-network>
 ## Features